FacuDelgado/react-sport-shop/README.md

-# Getting Started with Create React App
+# Overview

+Ecommerce created for the React js training, from CoderHouse.
+It is a SPA website, that is listing a collection of products, with product detail view and cart features.

+# Stack

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was crated with [Create React App](https://github.com/facebook/create-react-app), using bootstrap for styles.

 ## Available Scripts